 1. The Sistine Chapel Ceiling

-- He had to paint in fresco but had never really painted in this medium, so basically, his first attempt at fresco painting becomes the most famous painting in the world
+- Having never really painted in this medium, his first attempt at fresco painting basically resulted in the most famous painting in the world.

-- There was no scaffolding.
-He had to build his own scaffolding first to even reach the ceiling which was 60ft high
+- He had to build his own scaffolding before he could even reach the ceiling, which was 60 feet high.

-- No centralized heating, so he complained of stifling heat in the summer and numbing cold in the winter
+- There was no centralized heating, so he complained of stifling heat in the summer and numbing cold in the winter.

-- Developed an eye disease during the painting, which only went away once he finished the ceiling years later
+- He developed an eye disease during the painting, which only went away once he finished the ceiling years later.

-The heart of the ceiling is the 9 central panels with arguably the most recognizable painting in the world being the Creation of Man panel.
-Here they are:
+The ceiling is broken down into Central Panels, Sibyls and Prophets, Christ’s forefathers, and four corner stories.
+The heart of the ceiling is the nine central panels with arguably the most recognizable painting in the world—the Creation of Man panel.
+These central panels are:

 - Separation of Light from Darkness